NickDaly/cs739_2019/proj1/README.md

                              |                                               |
                              +-----------------------------------------------+

 The message is fixed in 4096 byte and it is composed of a header block and a payload block.
+We could probably remove the payload block for messages that do not involve reading, updating key/value pairs to save some bandwidth but for simplicity we just keep the payload block.

 ## Backend Data Store
 We use SQLite3 as our backend store.
 We create one DB file per server and there is only one table in the DB data_store (key TEXT PRIMARY KEY, value BLOB, timestamp INTEGER)